TribeOneDefi/tribeone-v3-contracts/publish/README.md

 node publish release --version 2.22.0 --branch master --release Altair
 ```

-# When adding new synths
+# When adding new tribes

-1. In the environment folder you are deploying to, add the synth key to the `synths.json` file.
-If you want the synth to be purgeable, add `subclass: "PurgeableSynth"` to the object.
+1. In the environment folder you are deploying to, add the tribe key to the `tribes.json` file.
+If you want the tribe to be purgeable, add `subclass: "PurgeableTribe"` to the object.
 2. [Optional] Run `build` if you've changed any source files, if not you can skip this step.
-3. Run `deploy` as usual but add the `--add-new-synths` flag
+3. Run `deploy` as usual but add the `--add-new-tribes` flag
 4. Run `verify` as usual.

 # `releases.json`